 Even with the best of intentions - and a whole lot of hinting - the odd gift can still pop up under the Christmas tree that we don’t want or need.

-Our recent poll showed that most people will be choosing to regift, sell or donate any unwanted gifts this year with fewer than 1% of Scots planning to throw any away.
+Our poll showed that most people will be choosing to regift, sell or donate any unwanted gifts this year with fewer than 1% of Scots planning to throw any away.

 If you’ve found yourself with an unwanted Christmas gift or two, don’t leave them gathering dust in the back of the cupboard.